devclokoja/devclokoja-blog/README.md

 - Your content should not include promotional materials or links
 - We reserve the right to edit your content to remove typographical errors, grammatical errors, and to improve the title.
 - Your content will be shared on all our social media
-- Not all submitted content will be published, we will provide feedback(s) where necessary
+- Not all submitted content will be published, and we will provide feedback(s) where necessary

 ## Guide